techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-10-notes.md

 **What this does**

-- Runs **once** at the very beginning.
+- Runs **once** at the very start of the program.
-- Puts the bird on the left, in the middle of the screen (column 0, row 2).
+- Creates the **bird sprite** at the left‑middle of the LED grid (x = 0, y = 2).
-- Sets a gentle blink to make the bird easier to spot.
+- Makes the bird blink so it is easy to track among other LEDs.
-- Creates an **empty array** `obstacles` — this will later hold every obstacle sprite.
+- Creates an **empty array** called `obstacles` — this will later hold many obstacle sprites.
-- Sets `ticks` to 0, ready to act as a simple timer.
+- Sets `ticks` to 0, ready to act as a simple loop counter / timer.

 **How to explain it to participants**

-- Compare `obstacles` to an **empty shelf** that will soon hold many pipes.
+- Compare `obstacles` to an **empty container** which will soon hold many obstacle sprites.
+  > “Right now the array is empty, but as the game runs, we’ll keep adding obstacle sprites into it.”
-- Emphasise that we are *not* creating any obstacles yet; we are just preparing the array.
+- Emphasise that *no obstacles exist yet*; we are just preparing the structures we need.

 **Things to check**

-- Bird is visible and blinking.
+- Bird appears at the left and blinks.
-- No errors when running, even though no obstacles exist yet.
+- No errors on download, even though `obstacles` is empty.

 ---